MyBitFoundation/MyBit-Network.tech/README.md

 :factory: A software development kit for the automated machine economy.

-The SDK's contain contracts that can be deployed to create varied decentralized asset management platforms.
-The contracts enable for the crowdsale of digital assets, which are represented as ERC20 dividend tokens.
-Crowdsales can receive ETH or ERC20 tokens, depending on the preferences of the operator and asset dividends can be paid in ETH or ERC20 tokens depending on the preferences of the investors.
+The SDK's which contain all the functional logic of [MyBit-Go](https://github.com/MyBitFoundation/MyBit-Go.app).
+These contracts allow developers to create crowdsales for digital assets, which are represented on the Ethereum blockchain as ERC20 dividend tokens.
+Crowdsales can receive ETH or ERC20 tokens, and the asset-tokens they produce and receive dividends in ETH or any ERC20 token depending on the preferences of the investors.

+If you would like to try a simple example see [Hello-Network](https://github.com/MyBitFoundation/hello-network) or if you would like to import the SDK contracts into your project as an NPM package see [Network.js](https://github.com/MyBitFoundation/network.js)

 ## Getting Started
 First install dependencies using [Yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable):